eujuliu/restaurant-api/docs/guide/user/create-user.md

 #### Weak password

-If you pass a weak password, you will get a `InsecurePasswordError`, you need to pass a password that follow the following pattern:
+If you pass a weak password that don't follow the requirement, you will get a `InsecurePasswordError` and `400` status code:

-- minimum 1 uppercase
-- minimum 1 lowercase
-- minimum length is 8
-- minimum 1 number
-- minimum 1 symbol

-Below is the `InsecurePasswordError` result, with `400` status code:
+Example response:

 ```json
 {